mevey/GotToVote-RCI.Kenya/about.md

 GotToVote! {{ site.country }} is not a government website.
 It was instead built by local civic lab <a href="http://www.codeforkenya.org/" target="_blank">Code for Kenya</a> and the continental open data incubator, <a href="http://www.codeforafrica.org" target="_blank">Code for Africa</a>.

-This project took just two days and $500 to execute.
+This project took just three days and $500 to execute.
 All the cleaned-up data and source materials used to power this website are available, free-of-charge, for you to reuse on your own projects.

 <a href="mailto:info@codeforafrica.org" target="_blank">Contact us</a> if you'd like our help to build other exciting citizen tools.